 Step 6: At this point, all you need to do is click the ‘Layout‘ tab and select ‘Landscape’ option.

-This will transform the next page into landscape layout as shown:
+This will transform the upcoming page into the landscape orientation as shown:

 Step 7: The only thing remaining at this point, is to copy and paste your content on the landscape page.
-Remember to place your cursor at the beginning of the section break on the next page or between the 2 section breaks before pasting on the next page.
+Remember to place your cursor at the beginning of the section break on the upcoming page or between the 2 section breaks before pasting on the upcoming page.

-And this concludes the topic of how you can transform a single page on Word in landscape format.
+And this concludes the topic of how you can transform a single page on Word in landscape orientation and fix the page number of the document after the conversion.
 Your feedback is welcome.